 Artificial intelligence (AI) can fight cybercrime by recognizing behavior patterns that point to the possibility that something irregular might be occurring.
 AI needs to work in systems that process thousands of transactions or events per second.
 It is in these complex systems that cybercriminals will operate.

 Whilst typically AI was used for fraud detection in financial services, it is now also utilized for other forms of cybersecurity.
-AI’s predictive abilities make it essential in the counteracting of AI-powered cyberattacks because unfortunately, new threats keep popping up which use similar technology and which can evade the latest protection provided by cybersecurity companies.
+AI’s predictive abilities make it essential in the counteracting of AI-powered cyberattacks because unfortunately, new threats keep popping up that use similar technology and which can evade the latest protection provided by cybersecurity companies.

 2. Education on the Growing Threat of Ransomware